Thanatisia/SharedSpace/Docs/Technology/Containers/Docker/Guides/docker.md

 		+ create {options} {bridge-templates} [new-bridge-name] : To create a new bridge network by using existing networks as templates.
 Using user-defined bridge networks allows the user to control which containers can communicate with each other and containers can be connected to multiple networks at the same time
 			- Options
 				+ --driver : Create bridge network
+                + --subnet [subnet-mask/prefix] : Specify the subnet mask/prefix for this new docker network
 		+ ls : List the networks
 		+ inspect [network interface] : See information about the specified network
 + stats {options} [container ID...] : To get access to CPU, memory, network and disk utilization for all of the containers running on your host (or the specified containers if provided); You may specify as many container IDs as you want